personal growth and travel blog on my canvas homepage banner image

 Nasi Kandar, Kuala Lumpur.
 On the right is a cow milk chai.

-The Indian restaurant-cum-stall had a large spread of dal, curries, dry veg preparations, fish fries, pakodas, okra in all forms, and a lot of other non-vegetarian preparations which I didn’t pay any attention to. (you will see a picture of nasi kandar spread in the Penang section below.)
+The Indian restaurant-cum-stall had a large spread of dal, curries, dry vegetable preparations, fish fries, pakodas, okra in all forms, and a lot of meat preparations which I didn’t pay any attention to.
+(There’s a picture of this nasi kandar spread in the Penang section below.)

-I was still some overpriced meals away to understand how the nasi kandar meal worked.
+I was still some expensive meals away to understand how the nasi kandar meal worked.

 KL was filled with Malaysian street foods.
 I kept drooling like a dog.